stanfordpython/course-reader/4-functions.md

 ## Argument Unpacking

-We've already seen _argument packing_, in which, through the use of `*args` or `**kwargs`, multiple arguments are gathered together into a tuple or dictionary for the function to use.
-Similarly, we can perform _argument unpacking_, meaning that we can unpack a tuple or dictionary into a function as if it was a collection of argument or keyword arguments.
+We've already seen argument packing, in which, through the use of `*args` or `**kwargs`, multiple arguments are gathered together into a tuple or dictionary for the function to use.
+Similarly, we can perform argument unpacking, meaning that we can unpack a tuple or dictionary into a function as if it was a collection of argument or keyword arguments.

 Unpacking a tuple into a function follows the convention of capturing positional arguments: the arguments are unpacked into the function call in the order that thy appear in the tuple.
 Additionally, the argument unpacking notation is the same as the positional argument packing notation (`*`), although we add this notation to the function call, rather than to the function definition.
 Below, we provide an example of unpacking a tuple into a function call: